onnx/turnkeyml/docs/install.md

 ### Step 1: Miniconda environment setup

-We hughly recommend the use of [miniconda](https://docs.conda.io/en/latest/miniconda.html) environments when:
+We highly recommend the use of [miniconda](https://docs.conda.io/en/latest/miniconda.html) environments when:

 If you are installing TurnkeyML on **Linux**, simply run the command below:
 ```